 Our driveway was fairly symmetrical but if yours has lots of curves then it will take longer as the blocks will need to be cut to size and the work is a little more challenging.

 Expect to Pay More if…

-You can expect to pay more for your new driveway if any of the following apply:
+You can expect to pay more for your new block driveway if:

-Inspection (manhole) chambers – if you want to move the inspection chambers (drains) that may be located on your driveway, then this add extra time and cost to the job.
-Although moving them to a flower bed would be more aesthetically pleasing.
+Inspection (manhole) chambers – if you want to move the inspection chambers (drain covers) that may be located on your driveway, then this will certainly add extra time and costs to the job.
+Some consumers move them to a flower bed, out of view.

 If the inspection chamber is left in the centre of the drive, your block pavers will replace the cover with a recessed one that accepts paving blocks so it won’t be so obvious that there is a manhole there: